shakehd/Abstract_KNN/README.md

 It has three section:

 - `knn_params`:
-  - `k_values`: list of possible values for the number of nearest neighbors to consider for each prediction.
+  - `k_values`: list of possible values for the number of nearest neighbours to consider for each prediction.
   - `distance_metric`: The metric used to measure the distance between data points

 - `dataset`: